chabad360/covey/Readme.md

 * [ ] Add an AUR package
 * [ ] Add and refactor tests (Aim for 80% Coverage)
 * [ ] Complete the web UI
+* [ ] Add SystemD service file to the agent

 ---

 ## State of the Project

 Covey is in active development, it's written in Go, and uses Postgres as the database.
 If you are interested in helping with development, open a PR with your changes.
-At the moment, I've begun working on the web interface.
+At the moment, I've been working on creating an agent that is responsible for executing tasks.

 ### Installation Instructions